Primary Ciliary Dyskinesia (PCD)

-- People with this condition have mutations in genes that control the structure and function of cilia, which are tiny hair-like structures that mechanically protect our lung and other tissues
+- People with PCD have changes (called mutations) in genes that control the tiny, hair-like structures called cilia that protect the lungs and other tissues.

-- When cilia do not beat properly, the affected individual is prone to infections in the ears (otitis), sinuses (sinusitis), and the lung (bronchitis).
+- When cilia don’t work properly, the affected individual is prone to infections in the ears, sinuses, and lungs.

 - Eventually, bronchiectasis develops in the lungs.